yottaawesome/react-jsx-boilerplate/README.md

 ## Status

-This project is being continually tained.
+This project is being continually maintained.

 ## Using the code